 Cut your guest list.

-Choose your venue wisely.
+Choose your wedding venue carefully.

-When considering how to plan a wedding on a budget, many couples may be surprised to learn that one-third of the average couple’s total wedding budget goes to the venue and catering, so choosing the right venue can make or break your budget.
+When considering how to plan a wedding on a budget, many couples may be surprised to learn that one-third of the average couple’s total wedding budget goes to the venue and caterer, so choosing the right venue can make or break your budget.
 Look for all-inclusive venues or those that are non-profits so a tax deduction may be possible.
-Also, hosting your ceremony and reception in the same place might result in a discount—plus your transportation needs won’t be as great.
+Also, hosting your wedding ceremony and reception in the same place might result in a discount—plus your transportation needs won’t be as great.
 And when looking at the venue itself, consider how much décor the space will need—those venues that are surrounded by natural beauty or already well-decorated will need less added décor than “blank slate” spaces.

-Read all contracts carefully.
+Read all contracts thoroughly.

 Many couples make the mistake of breezing through vendor contracts instead of reading them carefully.
 If there are additional charges or terms you don’t understand, don’t be shy and ask your vendor about them.
 Perhaps there are charges that can be removed, or packages that can be adjusted to better suit your needs.
 Make sure you are fully aware of what all of the charges mean and the payment schedule so there’s no confusion down the line.